-Choose "Interface Setup-Internet" menu, you can configure the parameters for WAN ports in the next screen (shown in Figure 4-6).
+Choose "Interface Setup→Internet" menu, you can configure the parameters for WAN ports in the next screen (shown in Figure 4-6).

-ATM VC: ATM settings are used to connect to your ISP.
+- ➤ ATM VC: ATM settings are used to connect to your ISP.
 Your ISP provides VPI (Virtual Path Identifier), VCI (Virtual Channel Identifier) settings to you.
 In this Device, you can totally setup 8 VCs on different encapsulations, if you apply 8 different virtual circuits from your ISP.
 You need to activate the VC to take effect.
-For PVCs management, you can use ATM QoS to setup each PVC traffic line's priority.

-- Virtual Circuit: Select the VC number you want to setup, PVC0~PVC7. - Status: If you want to use a designed VC, you should activate it. - VPI: Identifies the virtual path between endpoints in an ATM network.
+For PVCs management, you can use ATM QoS to setup each PVC traffic line's priority. - Virtual Circuit: Select the VC number you want to setup, PVC0~PVC7. - Status: If you want to use a designed VC, you should activate it. - VPI: Identifies the virtual path between endpoints in an ATM network.
 The valid range is from 0 to 255.
-Please input the value provided by your ISP. - VCI: Identifies the virtual channel endpoints in an ATM network.
+Please input the value provided by your ISP.

+- VCI: Identifies the virtual channel endpoints in an ATM network.
 The valid range is from 32 to 65535 (1 to 31 is reserved for well-known protocols).
-Please input the value provided by your ISP. - PVCs Summary: Click the button, and you can view the summary information about the PVCs. - QoS: Select the Quality of Service types for this Virtual Circuit, including CBR (Constant Bit Rate), UBR (Unspecified Bit Rate) and VBR (Variable Bit Rate).
-These QoS types are all controlled by the parameters specified below, including PCR (Peak Cell Rate), SCR (Sustained Cell Rate) and MBS (Maximum Burst Size), please configure them according to your needs. - ➤ Encapsulation: There are four connection types: Dynamic IP Address, Static IP Address, PPPoA/PPPoE and Bridge Mode.
-Please choose the designed type that you want to use.
-After that, you should follow the configuration below to proceed.
+Please input the value provided by your ISP. - PVCs Summary: Click the button, and you can view the summary information about the PVCs. - ATM QoS: Select the Quality of Service types for this Virtual Circuit, including CBR (Constant Bit Rate), UBR (Unspecified Bit Rate) and VBR (Variable Bit Rate).
+These QoS types are all controlled by the parameters specified below, including PCR (Peak Cell Rate), SCR (Sustained Cell Rate) and MBS (Maximum Burst Size), please configure them according your needs.

-4.3.1.1 Dynamic IP Address
+4.3.1.1 IPv4